StarRocks/starrocks/docs/sql-reference/sql-statements/account-management/GRANT.md

 GRANT 'my_role' TO 'jack'@'%';
 ```

-Example 8: Grant user `jack` the privilege to perform operations as user `rose`.
+Example 8: Grant user `jack` the privilege to impersonate user `rose` to perform operations.

 ```SQL
 GRANT IMPERSONATE ON 'rose'@'%' TO 'jack'@'%';